adfresca/sdk-unity/README.md

     AdFrescaPlugin.h
     AdFrescaPlugin.mm

-Now, we start some installation works for each platform
+Now, we will start installation for each platform.

 #### Android

-For Android, we have already done with most of installation from package file.
-You just need to modify AndroidManifest.xml as below
+For Android, you also need to modify AndroidManifest.xml as shown below.

 ##### Modify AndroidManifest.xml